The Month of Madness - The Holidays

 As I write this it is the day after Thanksgiving.
 Traditionally, the beginning of the Christmas Season.
 For many of us in privately funded facilities, It also signals the start of the month of madness.
 For many houseparents this one month is enough to drive them out of childcare, it almost did me.
 I have since come to understand how important it is to the facilities I have worked for and why most things work the way they do.

 For us, our month of madness has preliminaries in late August.
 We spend about 2 weeks taking pictures for the calendar and doing the Christmas lists for the children.
 Christmas lists almost killed me, at least it seemed like they would.
 Here’s how we do them.
 We give the lists to the kids with instructions like: write down one gift under $55, one under $30, 2 under $20, 3 under $10, and for Christmas parties 5 under $15.
 They leave the lists sitting on their dresser for a week and do nothing with them, even though you’ve reminded them about ten times.
 Finally the day before you told them they are due and you’ve threatened them that you will fill them out yourself and ask for very practical stuff like clothes, they fill them out.
 The typical one looks something like this: $55 gift - Pro Skater Skateboard from CCS, $30 gift - Gold Designer watch, $20 gift - 2 Pair designer jeans, $10 gift - 3 double set, Top 40 greatest hits CDs and for the party gifts, various name brand pro sports apparel items.
 You look at it and can easily see the retail value of their list is about a thousand bucks.
 You send them back, they do it again, and sometimes they get it close the second time.
 Sometimes it takes 3 or 4 times.
-When they are close, you go to the mall and department stores to try to find everything on everyone’s list and verify prices.
+When they are close, you used to go to the mall and department stores to try to find everything on everyone’s list and verify prices, today it is all done on the internet.
 This takes about two days of all your free time.
 They are finally done, you can turn them in, and wait for Thanksgiving.

 It all goes crazy the Monday after Thanksgiving, preparation for the Open House.
 The facility PR Party Person comes and inspects.
 They give you a 10 page document describing all the things that need to be done over the next two weeks.
 The list includes things like remove all the debris from your yard, including all stray leaves and the lawn grenades left by the cottage dog next door. (actually on the list) Put up decorations from the approved list provided.
 Buy or make matching outfits for all kids in the cottage.
 Prepare baked refreshments for visitors, etc. The day before the event we have a dry run and everything is great.
 The day of the event a cold front comes through and blows a 10 inch blanket of leaves into your yard, rains out the living nativity that included live animals, and puts out the 3000 candles lining the 300 yards of sidewalk.
 A grand total of 5 visitors in two and a half hours come to your cottage because most didn’t want to walk in the rain.